quayzar/git-optimized-wordpress/README.md

 Git-Optimized WordPress
 =======================

 This repository contains a Git-optimized boilerplate structure for WordPress websites.
-It incorporates security best practices to harden the WordPress structure
+It incorporates security best practices to harden the WordPress structure as much as is possible from the initial installation.

 *Note: While this project uses Git for version control, the structure itself is software-agnostic.
 With a few minor modifications it could be used with any version control software, such as [Subversion](https://subversion.apache.org/).*